junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam doesn't look up.
 "Cas's not answering?"

-"Yeah, must be sleeping or something."
+"Yeah, must be sleeping or something.
+That's good, he could use some rest."
 Dean checks his watch.
 It's indeed quite late, now that he thinks about that.
 They've been practically driving the whole day and then just ran straight into that ghost show.
+His nerve is cracking with exhaustion now that adrenaline starts dropping.

+"So could we," Sam says exactly what he has in mind.

 They pull over at the first motel out of the town.